3 Reasons Your Doctor Missed Your Hashimoto’s Diagnosis

 Developing thyroid dysfunction is much more likely for those who already have a preexisting autoimmune condition, so it’s important to get tested if you have this risk factor or any of the other signs you may have Hashimoto’s.5

-3 Reasons Your Doctor May Have Missed Your Thyroid Diagnosis
+3 Reasons Your Doctor Missed Your Thyroid Diagnosis

-If you are one of the millions of patients yet to receive an accurate diagnosis of underlying thyroid dysfunction, it could be that your doctor simply did not run the proper tests.
+If you are one of the millions of patients yet to receive an accurate diagnosis of underlying thyroid dysfunction or thyroid disease, it could be that your doctor simply did not run the proper tests.
 Here are 3 reasons why.

 1. They didn’t check your thyroid levels

 The symptoms of Hashimoto’s can be vague, leading doctors to brush them off as “women’s issues,” stress, aging, or related to some other disease.
-Conventional doctors typically don’t start checking your thyroid levels until you’re in your 40s or 50s, so if you’re in your 20s or 30s, they probably assume your symptoms are part of another condition (such as fatigue caused by iron deficiency).
+Conventional doctors typically don’t start checking your thyroid levels until you’re in your 40s or 50s, so if you’re in your 20s or 30s, they probably assume your symptoms are part of another condition such as fatigue caused by iron deficiency.
 If you’re a man, they might not check your thyroid levels at all since men are considered to be at low risk for thyroid dysfunction.
-And if you have another autoimmune disease, your doctor might just focus on that condition as the source of your symptoms and not bother to check your thyroid levels as a result.
+On top of that if you have another autoimmune disease, your doctor might focus on the one condition as the source of your symptoms and not check your thyroid levels as a result.

 2. They didn’t run a complete panel

-Maybe your doctor did run a thyroid test and declared your thyroid levels normal, even though your symptoms continue to persist.
+Maybe your doctor did run a thyroid test and declared your thyroid levels normal, even though uncomfortable symptoms persist.
 Chances are, your doctor did not run a complete panel.
-Most conventional doctors only check your Thyroid Stimulating Hormone (TSH), which is considered the go-to test for the diagnosis and treatment of thyroid dysfunction.6 However, measuring this hormone alone does not tell the whole story, and the results can be often counterintuitive and confusing.
-For a more accurate diagnosis, you’ll also want to check your Free T4, Free T3, and Reverse T3 hormone levels.
+Most conventional doctors only check your Thyroid Stimulating Hormone (TSH), which is considered the go-to test for the diagnosis and treatment of thyroid dysfunction.
+6 However, measuring TSH levels alone does not tell the whole story, and the results can often be confusing.
+For a more accurate diagnosis, you also want to check your Free T4, Free T3, and Reverse T3 hormone levels.